olinrobotics/olinrobotics.github.io/pixhawk_setup.md

 #### Quadcopter

-To fly in Stabilize Mode, you will need...
+To fly in Stabilize Mode (on a copter) or drive in Manual mode (on a rover) you will need...

  - A Pixhawk with correct firmware and calibration uploaded
  - A [battery](http://images6.wheelspinmodels.co.uk/EFLB0998-a47e.jpg), typically a 3 cell (11.1 volts, 5100 milliamp-hours)